Seagate/halon/hld/replication/replication-hld.md

 can seamlessly be swapped out for another.

-3. **replicated-state**: the log makes no assumption about the values it receives, proposes for consensus and records.
+3. **replicated-state**: the log makes no assumption about the values it receives, proposes for consensus, and records.
 In practice, however, values sent to the log by a client are commands that modify a single state variable in a sequential way.
 These commands are totally ordered by sequence number.
 This layer exports functionality to help a client